Paediatric oncology (cancer)

 About 2,110 teenagers and young adults (15-24 years old) are diagnosed with cancer every year with carcinomas (breast, cervix and bowel), melanomas (skin) and lymphomas as the most common diagnoses in this age group.

 Cure rates for children are much higher than for most adult cancers.
 The survival rate for children’s cancer has more than doubled since the 1960s.
-More than 8 in 10 children in England now survive their cancer for 5 years or more (all cancers combined); but some cancer groups and cancer types still have much lower survival.
+More than 8 in 10 children in England now survive their cancer for 5 years or more (all cancers combined); but some cancer groups and cancer types still have much lower survival rate.

 There is a network of specialist centres, known as Principal Treatment Centres, for diagnosing and treating children’s and teenage/young adult cancers.
-(Children’s Cancer and Leukaemia Group (CCLG), 2024).